 Imbalances in the body can block these meridians, stopping the flow of qi and thus disrupting the free-flowing energy in your body.
 This, in turn affects your mental, physical, and spiritual health and can result in illness, pain, or lack of function.
 Acupuncture seeks to clear these blockages.
 It does this by stimulating specific anatomic sites, called acupuncture points or acupoints, to encourage the flow of qi and help restore optimal health.

 The most common way to stimulate these acupuncture points, and the thing you probably think of when you imagine acupuncture, involves inserting very thin needles into the skin.
 However, one of the little-known acupuncture facts is that the term acupuncture actually encompasses a whole variety of other ways to stimulate acupuncture points.
 This includes many techniques ranging from massage to cupping to heat therapy and the application of topical herbal medicines.
 Many acupuncture practitioners will use a variety of different methods as they work with a client’s particular issues.

 How Does Acupuncture Work?

-It stimulates the nervous system, which allows the body to release chemicals to stimulate natural healing abilities and pain reduction.
+It stimulates the nervous system, which allows the body to release chemicals that stimulate natural healing abilities and pain reduction.

 It reduces inflammation by reducing certain pro-inflammatory markers.

 The needles create a tiny injury, which causes your immune system to ramp up and fight off whatever is causing you problems.